 Success Rate – High success rate hunt, but still not a slam dunk on mature rams by any means.
 The river sheep are hit or miss, but as a general rule rifle hunters need to be ready to go wherever the sheep go.

 This herd has been dwindling over the past twenty-five years.
 I knew of some sneaker rams in here back in 2018, but never had a hunter draw.
 At least one of those rams was harvested that Fall.
 Still some decent opportunity for 160-170″ sheep.
 Hunters should have their big boy pants on for this hunt.
-Be open to backpacks and camping at high elevations if you want to harvest a good ram.
+Be open to long duration Mountain House eating and camping at high elevations, if you want to harvest a good ram.
 I don’t give a shit where you are from, the Bells will humble you.
 The non-resident tag was dropped from this unit in 2019 and then added back this year.

 Location – East Maroon Bells.
 Boundary of unit changed in 2016.